A Weekly Goodreads Checklist to Attract New Readers

-We have a new free ebook out called THE TWITTER ACTION GUIDE FOR AUTHORS that shows you exactly how to find your ideal readers using Twitter.
+We have an ebook out called THE TWITTER ACTION GUIDE FOR AUTHORS that shows you exactly how to find your ideal readers using Twitter.
 What this will help you do is to take the connections you’ve already made on Twitter and continue the conversation over at Goodreads.
 It’s a great way to deepen your connection and interaction with readers.
-If you haven’t downloaded our free ebook, you can click here!
+To grab your copy you can click here!

 In all of these suggestions, please take note - this is a way to connect, not to push the sale of your book.
 The worst thing an author can do is come right out of the gate and try to push their book.
 Promoting your work comes later!

 A little effort goes a long way on Goodreads.
 If you do these five simple tasks every week, you will be surprised at how quickly you will connect with new readers in a genuine and authentic way.

 To make this even easier for you, we’ve created a printable Weekly Goodreads Checklist so you can stay on top of your interactions with new readers.